-What are the recommended minimum requirements for a TLS client communicating with Google
+What are the recommended minimum requirements for a Transport Layer Security (TLS) client to communicate with Google?

 - Support for TLS 1.2.

-- A Server Name Indication (SNI) extension that contains the domain that's being connected to.
+- A Server Name Indication (SNI) extension that contains the domain to which the client is connecting.

 - Support for the cipher suite

-- At a minimum, trust the certificates listed at https://pki.goog/roots.pem.
+- At a minimum, trusting of the certificates listed at https://pki.goog/roots.pem.

 - Support for DNS Subject Alternative Names (SANs) by the certificate verifier, where SANs may include a single wildcard as the left-most label in the domain name.

 Why has the intermediate CA certificate been changing?
 Can we hardcode it in our software?